keith-gamble/ignition-flint/README.md

 4. **Managing Gateway Backups**: Right-click a `.gwbk` file and choose "Open with Kindling" for direct access to backup management features.

 5. **Copying as JSON**: Use the `Copy as JSON` feature to quickly convert unicode json strings from Ignition into JSON format for easy sharing and documentation.

+6. **Exploring Project Scripts**: Open the "Ignition Project Scripts" view in the VS Code explorer sidebar to navigate and manage your project's script resources.

+7. **Navigating to Script Elements**: Use the "Navigate to Script Element" command to quickly jump to specific script elements within your project.

+8. **Managing Inherited Resources**: Override and discard inherited resources using the context menu options in the "Ignition Project Scripts" view.

 ## Kindling: A Closer Look